vojicicuros/webscrap-script/README.md

-# polovnjaci_scrap
+# Webscraper
-**Project Overview: Polovni Automobili Scraper**
+**Project Overview: Used Car Website Scraper**
-This project is a web scraping tool designed to extract car advertisement data from polovniautomobili.com, a popular Serbian website for buying and selling used cars.
+This project is a web scraping tool designed to extract car advertisement data from popular website for buying and selling used cars.
 The tool gathers detailed information about each car listing and exports the data into an Excel file for easy analysis and further use.

 **Key Features:**
 -Ad and Page Count: Automatically calculates the total number of ads and pages to scrape.